-Membership in the IRB is comprised of members of the HRPP and are guided by the HHS regulations (Protection of Human Subjects, 2018, § 46.107).
+Membership in the IRB is guided by the HHS regulations (Protection of Human Subjects, 2018, § 46.107).

-The IRB members must represent a variety of backgrounds, including area of expertise, experience, gender, race, and age (Protection of Human Subjects, 2018, § 46.107.a).
+The IRB members must represent a variety of backgrounds, including appropriate areas of expertise, experience, gender, race, and age (Code of Federal Regulations, 45 § 46.107.a).
 The IRB membership shall be sufficiently qualified through the experience and expertise of its members to provide effective review of research protocols commonly conducted at Northwestern State University.